kjolley/BIGSdb_documentation/submissions.rst

 .. image:: /images/submissions/submission36.png

 Then follow the steps for :ref:`isolate submission<isolate_submissions>`, uploading the contig files as supporting files.
+You will be able to finalize the submission only after all the assembly files have been uploaded.

 .. note::